ankon/xtrkcad/app/lib/Readme.md

 A new program group named XTrackCad 5.1.2 will be created in the Start menu.

+## OSX ##

+XTrackCAD for Mac is shipped as a self-installing OSX package Start the install by double clicking on the **[xtrkcad-osx-5.1.2.dmg][]** file icon.

+Drag the package and drop into the Applications folder.

+You may receive a prompt telling you that the package is not signed.
+To install it anyway, go to the System Preferences page and select Security & Privacy.
+Hit the button marked "Install Anyway".

+If you have a previous version you will be asked if you want to replace it or install a second version.

+You will need to have installed the correct level of XQuartz for your level of OSX to run XTrackCAD  on Mac - go to http://www.xquartz.org/ and download and then install the package.
+Remember to log out and in again (or reboot) if this your first xQuartz install.

+Once the XQuartz package has installed go to the XtrkCAD icon in Applications and double click on it.
+You may again be told the program is not signed.
+If so, again go to Systems Preferences->Security & Privacy and hit "Run Anyway".

 ## Linux ##

 XTrackCAD for LINUX is shipped as a RPM file and a self extracting archive.